 The good news is that there are specific actions you can take that will boost your credit scores in the future if they aren’t where you want them to be today.
-To get an idea of where you stand, you need to know where your scores fall in the range of potential credit scores.
+To get an idea of where you stand, you need to know where your credit scores fall in the range of potential credit scores.

-What is the credit score range scale?
+What are the different credit score ranges?

-What is a good credit score?
-What is a bad credit score?
+What is considered a good credit score?

-- Excellent credit: 781 and above
+- Excellent credit: 781 – 850

 - Good credit: 661 – 780

 - Fair credit: 601 – 660

 - Poor credit: 501 – 600

 - Bad credit: 500 and below